 The Crime and Violence Initiative (CVI) will foster experimental research on crime and social and political violence.
-The submission deadline for its fall 2017 round has passed and decisions will be announced in November.
-The next RFP will be released in December.
+The submission deadline for its spring 2018 round has passed and decisions will be announced in May.
+The next RFP will be released in June.

 Co-Chair of J-PAL's Crime, Violence, and Conflict sector, Jens Ludwig, discusses his research on how Cognitive Behavioral Therapy helped reduce violence among students in Chicago.

 Oeindrila Dube is the Philip K. Pearson Professor of Global Conflict Studies at the University of Chicago, Harris School of Public Policy.
 She studies poverty and conflict in the developing world.

 Recent studies have found that summer youth employment programs appear to generate large declines in the rates of violent crime—a significant finding for urban policymakers seeking to create safer,...